Bathroom · Modernize

 Ugly Fixtures You Can't Replace: Distraction Strategy

-Ugly Fixtures You Can't Replace: Distraction Strategy solves a specific constraint-first redesign problem with a practical plan, fixed guardrails, and staged execution.
-This playbook focuses on solving utility problems before styling while balancing Functional: Ugly fixtures cant change.
-You get a step-by-step sequence, measurable specs, and risk checks so decisions stay buildable in a real room, not just in a mood board.
+Ugly Fixtures You Can't Replace: Distraction Strategy solves a specific problem: how to make a room work visually when the worst thing in it is permanent.
+This playbook gives you a practical plan, fixed guardrails, and a staged execution sequence built around one constraint: the fixtures are staying, so everything else has to work harder.
+You get a step-by-step sequence, measurable specs, and risk checks so every decision pulls attention where you want it and holds up in a real room, not just on a mood board.

 Renter7 DaysFunctional: Ugly Fixtures Cant Change